ryunp/js-closure-abuse/README.md

 - Create closure #2 and pass into setTimeout as callback, use saved index in delay value
   - Execute payload referencing the saved index value of the parent closure

 Saving the index value into another variable inside the for loop is redundant.
 Same with binding *this* context multiple times.
-The mistake is to split binding arguments and *this* context descretely.
+The mistake is to split binding arguments and *this* context discretely.
 The purpose of *bind()* is to preserve *this* context and arguments in one swoop.

 From the [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind):